 In 2016, Desco, Inc. entered into a Farm-in Agreement with the Company acquiring an eighty percent (80%) participating interest in and the operatorship of the Iriga Geothermal Project.
 The farm-in agreement and transfer of operatorship of the project to Desco, Inc. was approved by the DOE in a letter received by the Company on November 8, 2016.
-Desco, Inc. recently received DOE's approval for the extension of its work program, which involved securing the permitting requirements for the project, NCIP certification and well site preparations for the drilling of an exploratory well.
+Desco, Inc. recently received DOE's approval for the extension of its work program up to 2020, which involved securing the permitting requirements for the project, NCIP certification and well site preparations for the drilling of an exploratory well.
 The Company has a 20% interest in this project.

 In 2016, the Company requested the DOE for a moratorium on the West Bulusan Geothermal Project, in view of the concerns raised by the indigenous people in the area and the local government units in the area against the project, which prevented the Company to conduct the necessary permitting works.
-On December 28, 2018, the DOE sent a notice terminating the service contract, to which the Company has submitted a request for reconsideration.
+In 2017, the Company received the notice from the DOE terminating the service contract, to which the Company has submitted a request for reconsideration.
 The Company is still awaiting the response of the DOE on the said request for reconsideration.

-In 2017, Desco, Inc. entered into a Farm-in Agreement with the Company covering the acquisition of a twenty-five percent (25%) participating interest in the

-Mariveles Geothermal Project, which has already been submitted to the DOE.
+In 2017, Desco, Inc. entered into a Farm-in Agreement with the Company covering the acquisition of a twenty-five percent (25%) participating interest in the Mariveles Geothermal Project, which has already been submitted to the DOE.
 To date, however, the DOE has not acted on the said farm-in agreement with Desco, Inc. for this project.

 The Company has requested the DOE for a suspension of obligations in the Mariveles and East Mankayan projects, due to difficulties encountered in securing the required LGU permit and other clearances.
-To date, the DOE has not acted on the said requests for suspension of obligations in these projects.
+For the East Mankayan project, the DOE has terminated the service contract, which the Company has acceded, while to date, the DOE has not acted on the request for suspension of obligations in the Mariveles project.